decoder247/Hello-Github/README.md

   - **Push vs pull**: In git, pushing is to put updates onto the 'remote' github, pulling is to get updates from the remote.
   - **Purpose of Git**: Version control and collaboration for docs.
   - **Visualise timeline**: Graphs tab -> Network.
 Visualises branches.
-  - Post-forking, can make pull request to original project page
+  - **Contribute to projects**: Post-forking, can make pull request to original project page.
+Fork -> Clone -> Commit -> Git Push -> on GH can make pull request.
-  - Pull-request is the request to change, merge is the actual action
+  - **Merging**: Pull-request is the request to change, merge is the actual action
-  - Pull-request page can see commits, changes & conversation
+  - **Pull-request page**: Can see commits, changes & conversatdion
-  - Use the issues tab to list comments on issues.
+  - **Issues page**: Use the issues tab to list comments on issues.
 Specific commits can be referenced by PASTING commit hash identifier into the comments and it will automatically be attached to the issue.
-  - If in the title of the commit, a specific issue number (i.e. 'blabla #10') is referenced, the issue will be attached to the commit as being addressed.
+  - **Issue/Commit Titles**: If in the title of the commit, a specific issue number (i.e. 'blabla #10') is referenced, the issue will be attached to the commit as being addressed.
 The keyword 'fix' or 'fixed' can be added to title as well with number to automatically close issue.
-  - When creating offline, first convert current working directory to git repo by using git init.
+  - **Local Repo Creation**: Use 'git init' in selected work folder to set as repo.
-  - To push changes from an offline created repo, first create the repo on github w/o readme, then add remote, and push changes.
+  - **Local to GitHub migration**: To push changes from an offline created repo, first create the repo on github w/o readme, then add remote, and push changes.
-  - GitHub pages: change master into "gh-pages" and set as default under settings.
+  - **GitHub pages**: change master into "gh-pages" and set as default under settings.
 Can be accesed via the link listed on the guthub pages section in settings.
 Create an index.html file as the default page accessed in the website.
-  - Git remote: pull changes to branch, commit changes, checkout to master and merge branch, push changes to remote
+  - **Git remote**: pull changes to branch, commit changes, checkout to master and merge branch, push changes to remote
+  - **.gitignore**: List files/folders for git not to track (Separated by line - e.g. log.txt, /dir2).
+Usually applies to node modules and log files.
+Can use **vs code plugin** to generate defaults for environment quickly.
+  - **Branch switching**: Every time switch branch, the current directory will reflect files of branch.
+  - **Commit messages**: Use emojis in titles to get GH stars.
+Can be multi-line in terminal such that the preceding lines is the comment and 1st line is the title.